Divorce Procedures in Arizona

 The Petition – a document that notifies the court and your spouse, once they are served, that you intend to end the marriage.
 The Petition will list what you are asking for in the divorce.

-Temporary Orders – a hearing scheduled to set temporary child custody, family support, payment of community debts and use of community assets while the case is pending.
+Temporary Orders – a hearing scheduled to set temporary orders relating to child custody, family support, payment of community debts and use of community assets while the case is pending.

 Discovery – the legal procedure for obtaining the information you are entitled to from the opposing party regarding the case.

 Marital Settlement Agreement – It is often best if parties can resolve a case by agreement rather than by trial.
-If the parties are able to settle their case, they submit their agreement to the court in a written Marital Settlement Agreement.
+If the parties can settle their case, they submit their agreement to the court in a written Marital Settlement Agreement.

 Trial – When the parties cannot agree on the issues in their dissolution of marriage, the case will be scheduled for a divorce trial.